Mohamed Henni: Criticism

 Henni's videos are sometimes criticized for his harsh remarks and the pressure he weighs on players.
 Some, such as Patrice Evra and Valère Germain, have explicitly complained.
 He also received strong reactions from Nicolas Anelka following comments on his career.
 However, Henni changed his speech by making it progressively less violent than before, mostly due to the negative criticism he received.

+Personal life

+On 1 October 2020, Henni announced that he had become a father.